kevinkenzhao/InfantIncubatorSimulator/Vulnerabilities.md

 self.tokens.append(gen_token)
 ```

-To mitigate the risk of a DoS scenario as a result of perpetual authentication requests.
-We increased the token size to 64-characters.
-Moreover, we implemented the notion of identity so that in successive iterations of the product, we may rate-limit the number of successful requests on the basis of username.
+To mitigate the risk of a DoS scenario as a result of perpetual authentication requests, we increased the token size to 64-characters.
+Moreover, we implemented the notion of identity so that in successive iterations of the product, rate-limiting control based on the number of successful requests by a specific username can be instituted.

 ```
 #!/usr/bin/bash